DataBytes-Organisation/Project-Echo/src/Environments/Install_Environment_README.md

 ## Windows 11

-Likewise for Mac, isntalling and using Anaconda Navigator may be the better option.
+Likewise for Mac, installing and using Anaconda Navigator may be the better option.
 Follow the links below, or search to install Anaconda for Windows.

 Use the Environment.bat file to build your conda environment - execute from within the directory.